Mental Health Facilities Newburyport, MA

 Holy Family Hospital Haverhill Adult Behavioral Medicine - 9.2 miles from Newburyport, MA

 Holy Family Hospital Haverhill Adult Behavioral Medicine is one of mental health facilities in Haverhill, Massachusetts, located at 140 Lincoln Avenue, 1830 zip code.
-Holy Family Hospital Haverhill Adult Behavioral Medicine provides outpatient treatment and hospital inpatient treatment.
-Holy Family Hospital Haverhill Adult Behavioral Medicine provides dialectical behavior therapy, integrated dual diagnosis disorder treatment and psychotropic medication to young adults, adults and seniors 65 or older.
-Holy Family Hospital Haverhill Adult Behavioral Medicine also supports seniors or older adults, people requiring dual diagnosis treatment and people with serious mental illness.
-Additional services provided at Holy Family Hospital Haverhill Adult Behavioral Medicine include case management, family psychoeducation and chronic disease/illness management.
+Holy Family Hospital Haverhill Adult Behavioral Medicine provides hospital inpatient treatment and outpatient treatment.
+Holy Family Hospital Haverhill Adult Behavioral Medicine provides psychotropic medication, trauma therapy and group therapy to seniors 65 or older, adults and young adults.
+Holy Family Hospital Haverhill Adult Behavioral Medicine also supports seniors or older adults, people with serious mental illness and people requiring dual diagnosis treatment.
+Additional services provided at Holy Family Hospital Haverhill Adult Behavioral Medicine include illness management and recovery, family psychoeducation and chronic disease/illness management.

 Learn More